datagems-eosc/dg-data-workflow/docs/docs/workflow-dataset-profiling.md

 # Dataset Profiling Workflow

 This workflow orchestrates the profiling lifecycle of a dataset, from profile generation to metadata integration and cleanup.
-It produces two complementary profiles—light and heavy—and ensures that both are correctly persisted before releasing profiling resources.
+It produces two complementary profiles— light and heavy— and ensures that both are correctly persisted before releasing profiling resources.

 ## Input